Southbridge Evening News Article - March 5, 2004

 In that sense, the mystery surrounding the location of the two

-is not unusual.
-Rockwell completed about 4,000 works in his
+paintings is not unusual.
+Rockwell completed about 4,000 works

 At least one reason why Rockwells were so easily dispersed is because the art world at large did not much appreciate the illustrator-for-hire that Rockwell was.
 His works were viewed as less valuable because they were commissioned and mass-produced for advertisement.
 And Rockwell himself helped to make the provenance of his work untraceable.